ATHLETE

 Zersenay Tadese Habtesilase[nb] (Tigrinya: ዘርእሰናይ ታደሰ; born 8 February 1982) is an Eritrean former long-distance track and road running athlete.
 He held the men's half marathon world record from 2010 to 2018.
 His bronze medal in the 10,000 metres at the 2004 Athens Olympics made him the first ever Eritrean Olympic medallist, and his 20-km title at the 2006 IAAF World Road Running Championships also made him the country's first athlete to win at a world championship event.
 He does not use a sprint finish to win races; his strategy relies on a combination of efficient running and fast pace setting.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Zersenay Tadese is the 3,189th most popular athlete (down from 2,999th in 2019), the 7th most popular biography from Eritrea and the most popular Eritrean Athlete.
+His biography is available in 30 different languages on Wikipedia (up from 29 in 2024).
+Zersenay Tadese is the 3,229th most popular athlete (down from 2,957th in 2024), the 7th most popular biography from Eritrea and the most popular Eritrean Athlete.

 Memorability Metrics